When Student Loans Aren't Enough

 The main difference between federal loans and private loans is that the government “guarantees” federal loans against default.
 If a borrower defaults on repaying a federal loan, the government repays a portion of it.
 Many lenders actually provide the funds for both federal and private education loans.
 Because there is less risk to a lender with a federal education loan, interest rates are generally lower for those loans than for private loans— for which a lender assumes all risk that the loan will be repaid.

-* Restrictions on how loan may be use
+• Restrictions on how loan may be used

 How do families know if they should choose a private loan?

 For those families who find that a federal student loan isn’t enough, there are several options.
-If parents are willing, they may choose to leverage their home, retirement or investments to help pay for their child’s college education.
-They may also consider a Federal PLUS Loan (Parent Loan for Undergraduate Students).
+Parents may consider a Federal PLUS Loan (Parent Loan for Undergraduate Students).
 PLUS loans are made in a parent’s name, but unlike student loans, repayment generally begins immediately after receiving the loan.

 Before selecting a bank or other lending institution for a private loan, determine what your needs are, then find the private loan product that best meets those needs.
 And though “education pays” in higher income earnings by educational attainment, remember to borrow only what’s necessary to help keep your loan repayment manageable.